Meteor (missile): Development

 On 5 September 2006 the third and final ALD firing was successfully conducted.
 The launch conditions were the same as the first two firings but the missile flew a different flight profile.

 The UK NAO Major Projects Report 2006 reported a 12-month delay in the Meteor programme, pushing the expected in service date back to August 2013.
 The Chief of Defence Procurement was reported as saying that this was nothing to do with the missile itself, "Meteor is actually going very well." and the lack of Eurofighter aircraft for the integration work was the main reason for the slip.
 The Minister of Defence Procurement, Lord Drayson, said "I regard this as a Eurofighter Gmbh problem."
 It was reported that this delay could lead to the RAF operating AMRAAM to a point where stocks of airworthy missiles become low.

 On 28 April 2015, French Ministry Of Defense, Dassault Aviation and MBDA proceeded with the first guided launch of a Meteor from the Dassault Rafale against an aerial target.
 The test, performed by a Rafale flying from the DGA Essais en Vol site at Cazaux, was successfully completed in a zone of the DGA Essais de Missiles site of Biscarrosse.

 On 21 April 2017, the UK government signed a £41 million contract with MBDA to integrate Meteor on Royal Air Force Eurofighter Typhoons and the F-35B Lightning IIs.
 On 10 December 2018, RAF Typhoons flew their first active mission with Meteor missiles.

 On 2 July 2018, MBDA opened a new facility in Bolton, England to carry out final assembly for all six European partner nations.

 On 30 August 2022, Saab announced its first firing of the MBDA Meteor with an Gripen E, at an altitude of 16,500 ft over the Vidsel Test Range in northern Sweden “in late May/early June”.

+In February 2025, it was announced that the Meteor successfully completed its first flight test on the F-35B, the test was conducted out of Naval Air Station Patuxent River.
+The test used an inert version of the missile to collect environmental data as part of the testing program.

 Future

 MBDA is planning integration of Meteor on the F-35 by 2027 for the UK and Italian Air Forces.
 The Meteor has already been checked for fit in the internal weapons bays of the JSF.
-It is compatible with the aircraft's internal air-to-ground stations, but requires a different fin shape to be compatible with the air-to-air stations that will be fitted as a 'role change kit'.
+It is compatible with the aircraft's internal air-to-ground stations, but requires a different fin shape to be compatible with the air-to-air stations that will be fitted as a "role change kit".

 India enquired whether the Meteor could be integrated with their Sukhoi Su-30MKI and HAL Tejas fleets, however this was refused.
+A proposal for an additional batch of Meteor missiles worth ₹1500 crore is expected to be cleared in a high-level meeting of the Indian Ministry of Defence for the Air Force.